dserranoi/expandingcards/README.md

+# Name
+Expanding Cards
-# expandingcards
+# Description
-Expanding Cards is a small project where I play around with some HTML, CSS and JS.
+Is a small project where I play around with some HTML, CSS and JS.
 No Frameworks

 This project helps me to implement and boost my skills on CSS